Web Ref: 2305Check Availability

 Have a splashy day out at Water Park

 This water park is past Heraklion so a bit of a drive but it is a great fun day out for couples or parents with children!
 Plan to go for the day and take food and drink as it can be pricey.
-We're advised by some experts (average age 8-10) that the best slides are Sidewinder, Hyper race, Te Black hole, Kamikazee and Freefall.
-Beware of the Turbo guns, the white one is so slow you have to push yourself along - you have been warned!
+We're advised by some experts (average age 8-10) that the best slides are sidewinder, hyper race, the black hole, kamikazee and freefall.
+Beware of the turbo guns - you have been warned!

 Ela - where?